aws-samples/serverless-labeling-tools/README.md

 - An AWS account and permissions to deploy the resources in the CDK.
 - An Ubuntu 20+ machine to prepare and deploy the CDK.
-- A VPC and atlest 2 public and 2 private subnets inside it.
+- A VPC and atlest 2 public, 2 private and 2 isolated subnets inside it.

 # Setup